 Healthy Pumpkin Pie (gluten-Free, dairy Free, vegan option)

 - 1 cup coconut milk see Recipe Notes for alternatives

-- 4 tablespoons garbanzo bean flour (equivalent of 2 eggs of this Egg Replacer Powder plus 1/4 cup water, or 2 eggs))
+- 4 tablespoons garbanzo bean flour (or heaping tablespoon of this Egg Replacer Powder plus 1/4 cup water, or 2 eggs))

 - 2 cups canned pumpkin

 - 1/8 teaspoon cloves

 - Preheat oven to 375 degrees Fahrenheit (350 for garbanzo flour option)

 - Place all ingredients in a blender or food processor.

 - Pour into prepared pie crust in a 9-inch pie pan.

 - If desired, use extra pie crust to make cut out decorations for the top of the pie.
 Arrange pieces on top of poured filing